 How do you use an AED?

-AEDs were designed to be used by anybody – no training is required.
+AEDs were designed for saving lives and to be used by anybody – no training is required.
 Each AED gives verbal instructions and visual prompts on how to use it, so everything is explained for you, step by step.

 When do you use an AED?